 Why This Matters

-Screenplay formatting isn't arbitrary—it's a visual language that communicates pacing, structure, and production needs at a glance.
+Screenplay formatting isn't arbitrary.
+It's a visual language that communicates pacing, structure, and production needs at a glance.
 When readers (agents, producers, directors) pick up your script, proper formatting signals professionalism before they read a single word of dialogue.
-More importantly, these conventions serve practical purposes: they help estimate runtime, guide department heads during pre-production, and ensure your creative vision translates clearly from page to screen.
+These conventions also serve practical purposes: they help estimate runtime, guide department heads during pre-production, and ensure your creative vision translates clearly from page to screen.

 You're being tested on understanding why each formatting rule exists, not just what it looks like.
-The best screenwriters know that format choices affect how readers experience story rhythm, character introductions, and visual storytelling.
-Don't just memorize margin widths—know what purpose each convention serves and when breaking a rule might actually strengthen your screenplay.
+Format choices affect how readers experience story rhythm, character introductions, and visual storytelling.
+Don't just memorize margin widths.
+Know what purpose each convention serves and when breaking a rule might actually strengthen your screenplay.

 Page Setup and Typography